 Strains that were well represented in the pre-selection pool offered the best opportunity to detect changes in subsequent time points.
 Therefore, all further analyses included only the 5,790 (85%) of 6,826 strains that were initially well-represented (≥30 barcode counts at t=0 in the solvent control).
 To identify gene deletions which have a drug-independent effect, we used the time-course of barcode abundance for each strain to estimate its growth rate in the solvent control and applied a generalized linear model to test association between each gene knockout and growth rate (see Methods).
 In both the MATa and MATα pools, yor1∆, snq2∆, ybt1∆, and bpt1∆ were found to have a statistically significant impact on drug-independent growth rate (Data S6, Fig S3).
 However, the impacts of snq2∆, ybt1∆, and bpt1∆ on drug-independent growth were each small (<2% decrease in the modeled growth rate), while yor1∆ had a stronger, but still modest effect (7-15% decrease).
 We further excluded all 437 strains exhibiting a strong drug-independent growth defect (showing <70% of the median drug-independent growth rate), and drug resistance (growth rate in drug relative to that in solvent control) was measured for each remaining strain (Methods).
 In total, drug resistance was calculated for each of 2,367 MATa and 2,986 MATα strains, for each of 16 drugs (Fig 1, Data S5).

 For an initial analysis, we sought to limit the complexity of the genetic landscape to the subset of ABC transporters most relevant for resistance or sensitivity for this set of drugs.
-We applied the above-described generalized linear model to identify and quantitatively model associations between individual knockouts and drug resistance (see Methods).
+We applied a generalized linear model to identify and quantitatively model associations between individual knockouts and drug resistance (see Methods).
 Strong drug-knockout associations were defined by a >10% change in modeled resistance, while other significant associations were defined to be weak.
 In total we found 62 drug-knockout associations, of which 19 were strong (Data S6).

 Because 87% of the single-gene associations (81% of weak associations and 100% of strong associations) involved only five ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆—we initially restricted our attention to these transporters.
 For these five ‘frequently-associated’ transporters, we recovered 14 of 18 previously-reported single-knockout phenotypes, including 6 out of the 7 which had been reported in at least two publications (Fig S4; Data S7).
 There were 40 novel drug-knockout associations involving one of the five transporters, 33 of which were weak and 7 which were strong.
 For the vacuolar ABC transporters YCF1 and YBT1, 18 drug-knockout associations were found, all of which were novel (Fig S4, Data S6).
 Taken together, we detected 79% of 18 previous associations between drugs and individual knockouts of the five targeted transporters, while revealing 40 new associations.